nhecht/blueprints-learn.en/help/blueprints/customer-journeys/campaign-v7.md

 ## Prerequisites

-### Application Server and Real-Time Messaging Server
+### Application server and real-Time messaging server

 * The Adobe Campaign Client Console is required to interact and use the Campaign v8 software.
 It is a windows based client and uses standard internet protocols (SOAP, HTTP, etc.).
 Ensure you have the necessary permissions enabled in your org to distribute, install and run software

 * IP Address Allow Listing
     * Identify the IP ranges that all users will leverage during access to the client console
-    * Identity which enterprise systems will be allowed to talk to the Real-Time messaging server and ensure they have a statically assigned IP or range that you can allow list
+    * Identity which enterprise systems will be allowed to talk to the real-time messaging server and ensure they have a statically assigned IP or range that you can allow list
     * This can be setup and controlled via the Campaign Control Panel
 * sFTP Key Management
     * Have SSH public keys available to use with the Campaign provided sFTP.
 This can be setup and controlled via the Campaign Control Panel.